Five items to rescue this Recycle Week!

 This year’s theme is ‘Rescue Me’, which means we want to prevent five everyday recyclable items from heading to the rubbish bin.
 The five items, and advice on how to dispose of them in Elmbridge, Mole Valley, Surrey Heath and Woking are:

-• Aerosol cans – Empty aerosols, such as used deodorant cans, can go in your recycling bin.
-Full or partially used aerosols can be taken to your nearest community recycling centre (CRC).
+• Aerosol cans – Empty, full or partially used aerosols can be taken to your nearest community recycling centre (CRC).

 • Plastic trigger sprays – Trigger pumps, commonly found on cleaning product bottles, can be recycled at home.
 Rinse the bottle, place the trigger back on and place it in your recycling bin.